-When a new working directory is selected, the system loads the images in that directory into the Image Manager scrolling list (see Still Store Image Manager on page 265 for more information).
+When a new working directory is selected, the system loads the images in that directory into the Image Manager scrolling list.

 All images in the working directory must have a unique image ID.
 This image ID is used by macros and E-MEMs to identify the image to be loaded.
 This technique is being used instead of storing the full file path in macros and E-MEMs to make the show more portable by making it easier to resolve file path differences between studios.